 Media Policies and Guidelines for Offender Interviews

-- Reporters wishing to intervew offenders incarcerated within the Texas Department of Criminal Justice (TDCJ) should submit their request in writing, by fax to Jason Clark, Public Information Officer, at (936) 437-6055.
+Reporters wishing to interview offenders incarcerated within the Texas Department of Criminal Justice (TDCJ) should submit their request in writing, by fax or Email to Jason Clark, Director of Public Information, at (936) 437-6055 or firstname.lastname@example.org.

-- All requests must be submitted on the news organization's letterhead, and should include the reporter's name, contact information including email address and the offender's name and other identifying information (date of birth, TDCJ number, etc.).
+- All requests must be submitted on the news organization's letterhead, and should include the reporter's name and contact information, including an e-mail address.
+The request should also include the offender's name and other identifying information (date of birth, TDCJ number, etc.) when known.

-- The following items are allowed by reporters: recording devices, wireless microphones, notepads, writing instruments, and camera equipment.
+- The following items are allowed in the reporter’s possession: recording devices, wireless microphones, notepads, writing instruments and camera equipment.

 - Attorneys, families, spiritual advisors, and other individuals on an offender's personal visitation list are not permitted to be present during media interviews, nor are reporters able to accompany any of these individuals on their personal visits.

-Please note that failure to adhere to the agency's media policies and/or guidelines may result in removal from the unit or facility.
+Failure to adhere to the agency's media policies and/or guidelines may result in removal from the unit.
+Such failure may also jeopardize the organization’s ability to conduct future interviews at TDCJ facilities.

-Questions about TDCJ's media policies may be directed to the Huntsville Public Information Office at (936) 437-6052.
+Questions about TDCJ's media policies may be directed to the Public Information Office at (936) 437-6052.